 The RTVE Institute renews its studies with Sony technology

-Hector Sierra, Regional Sales Head South at Sony Media Solutions, notes that “we have been working closely with Televisión Española to upgrade their RTVE Institute studios as they sought to combine efficient workflows with future production technologies and we are delighted that have chosen the XVS-G1 as their main mixer.
-Sony mixers have a long history and reputation for reliability and robustness.
-The XVS-G1 inherits that legacy with a more compact and modular form factor, and incorporates new features ready for the future.
-We hope to continue collaborating closely with the RTVE Institute as technological partners, accompanying them in this process of change”.
+Hector Sierra, Regional Sales Head South at Sony Media Solutions, notes that "we have been working closely with Televisión Española for the upgrade of their RTVE Institute studios, as they sought to combine efficient workflows with future production technologies and we are delighted that they have chosen the XVS-G1 as their main mixer.
+Sony mixers have a long history and reputation for their reliability and robustness.
+The "We hope to continue collaborating closely with the RTVE Institute as technological partners, accompanying them in this process of change."

 The equipment

-Among the equipment supplied stands out the production mixer XVS-G1Launching in the spring of two years ago and designed to meet live production needs such as sports, news, events and entertainment programs, it is ideal for small to medium-sized studios as well as mobile units.
-Very flexible in terms of production, it offers great capabilities in both HD and UHD, standing out from its competitors, where UHD tends to reduce the operator's creative capacity.
+Among the equipment supplied, the XVS-G1 production mixerLaunched in the spring of two years ago and designed to meet live production needs such as sports, news, events and entertainment, it is ideal for small to medium-sized studios as well as mobile units.
+Very flexible in terms of production, it offers great capacities in both HD and UHD, standing out from its competitors, where UHD usually reduces the operator's creative capacity.

 Its hybrid structure combines a central processing unit (CPU) with a graphics processing unit (GPU) with programmable integrated circuits (FPGA).
-This combination offers maximum performance and reliability without affecting processing or experiencing delays, while maintaining high capacity in HD and UHD formats.
+This combination offers maximum performance and reliability without affecting processing or experiencing delays, but maintaining high capacity in HD and UHD formats.

 The HDC-3170 captures high dynamic range images to enhance Sony's “Live SR” workflow for simultaneous HDR and SDR production.